-- Financial flexibility/debt capacity Is there access to the best international banks or large banks?
+- Earnings/operating cash flow trends Are earning trends substantial or strained?
+Is there excess operating cash flow and a strong track record? - Asset/liability value Are assets above average quality?
+Is leverage low?
+What is the liability type? - Financial flexibility/debt capacity Is there access to the best international banks or large banks?
 What are the credit rankings and status of debt capacity? - Industry/industry segment What is the level of industry cyclicality and vulnerability to sudden economic or technological change?
 What is the capital intensiveness and operating leverage? - Position within industry Is the company a pricing leader and low-cost producer?
 What are the performance ratios in the industry, and where does the company rank? - Management and controls Is the company a world-class organisation with a highly experienced management team with continuity and depth?
 Does the company have modern and highly efficient facilities and excellent internal controls? - Financial reporting Does the company have a clean audit with no qualifications with a major or reputable accounting firm?
 Does the company provide detailed and reliable monthly reporting?